 Remember: your return guests are choosing to return to a boutique hotel for a reason, so give them the service that they would expect from your property on social media.
 I’ve found through practice that guests appreciate these small gestures, as they are courteous without being intrusive.
 More often than not, the initial tweet leads to a continuous Twitter conversation throughout a guest’s stay, making for a seamless, ‘distinctly Teatro’ guest experience.

-Lindsay Shoemake currently resides in Denver, CO and serves as Hotel Teatro’s first in-house Social Media Manager, where she enjoys being the voice of the iconic brand in the digital sphere.
-Over the years, Lindsay has been featured for her expertise in social media, digital marketing, branding and PR by the likes of USA Today and The Huffington Post.
-When she’s not working, Lindsay enjoys blogging, designing, visiting new coffee shops and exploring the best that Colorado has to offer.
-Connect with Lindsay on Twitter.
+Author Bio: Lindsay Shoemake currently resides in Denver, CO and serves as Hotel Teatro’s first in-house Social Media Manager, where she enjoys being the voice of the iconic brand in the digital sphere.